310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/feeling_hopeful.md

 {% endbubble %}

 {% bubble Shinobu v2 %}
-That makes sense, considering the ninja village in Scroll of the Elements fits the era of ninjas more than, say, downtown or something.
+That makes sense, considering the historical village in Scroll of the Elements fits the era of ninjas more than, say, downtown or something.

 So that was the problem?
 {% endbubble %}